Skip to content

 • Steps:

-1. Load server record + encrypted credentials.
+1. Load server record + linked keychain encrypted credentials.

 2. Resolve trusted host fingerprints.